-The generic non-trivial requirement to be able to test the EMD dynamics with LLPs at colliders, is to simultaneously achieve: a) the long lifetimes needed for EMD and LLP searches; b) sizeable LLP collider production; c) a large cosmological abundance of out-of-equilibrium LLPs.
-In this paper we achieved this in a $SU(N_\D)$ confining group with no light fermions where the LLPs are the dark glueballs, whose abundance is set by the confining phase transition.
+The generic non-trivial requirement, to be able to test the EMD dynamics with LLPs at colliders, is to simultaneously achieve: \begin{itemize} \item[a)] the long lifetimes needed both for EMD and for LLP collider searches; \item[b)] sizeable LLP collider production; \item[c)] a large cosmological abundance of out-of-equilibrium LLPs at the time of their decay. \end{itemize} In this paper we achieved this in a $SU(N_\D)$ confining group with no light fermions where the LLPs are the dark glueballs, whose abundance is set by the confining phase transition.
 Another possibility, to satisfy a), b), and c), which we leave for future work, is producing the LLP at colliders from the decay of one or more new particles that do not sizeably couple the LLP to the cosmological bath.

 Our results motivate further studies of glueball cosmology and of their searches at colliders, and in general collider searches for not-too-forward LLPs.